NomicFoundation/hardhat-vscode/README.md

 ## Installation

-**Hardhat for Visual Studio Code** can be installed by [using the Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=NomicFoundation.hardhat-solidity).
+**Solidity for VS Code by Nomic Foundation** can be installed by [using the Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=NomicFoundation.hardhat-solidity).

 ## Contributing

 Contributions are always welcome!
 Feel free to [open any issue](https://github.com/NomicFoundation/hardhat-vscode/issues) or send a pull request.

-Go to [CONTRIBUTING.md](./CONTRIBUTING.md) to learn about how to set up **Hardhat for Visual Studio Code**'s development environment.
+Go to [CONTRIBUTING.md](./CONTRIBUTING.md) to learn about how to set up the extension's development environment.

 ## Feedback, help and news